GuidoInsinger/Monumentalnew/README.md

 \end{bmatrix}
 ```

 This means I ignore the second accelerometer message.
 This could potentially be useful but I believe it is somewhat redundant information since $a_y=V\omega$ which should, if the rest of the filter does its job, be embedded in the gyroscope measurement and velocities which are updated by the GPS messages

-Discretized with Euler integration over timestep $\Delta t$, where I get the value of $\Delta t$ from the arrival time of the message
+Discretized equations of motion with Euler integration over timestep $\Delta t$, where I get the value of $\Delta t$ from the arrival time of the message:

 ```math
 x_{k+1}'=f(\mathbf{x}_k, \mathbf{u}_k) =